Search

 vault

-Helm Chart environment variables
+Helm chart environment variables

-Take a look at this example env_file definition for a Helm Chart:
+Take a look at this example env_file

-You can also define environment variables in the Release Environment Variables configuration file, which can be used as a reference to an environment-specific configuration.
-In our example above, you can see that backend loads an env_file based on the CUSTOMER_NAME environment variable set in Release.
+You can also define environment variables in the Release environment variables configuration file, which can be used as a reference to an environment-specific configuration.
+In our example above, you can see that backend

 Build image environment variables

-When using Release to build your container images and using Helm charts to deploy them, you will need to use the environment variables generated by Release in the values.yaml file to properly start up your containers.
+If you use Release to build your container images and Helm charts to deploy them, you need to use the environment variables generated by Release in the values.yaml

 Release uses the container registry SHA from your container images to allow for the rollback of your application should something go wrong.
 Using a container registry tag to reference a build is common in many Helm charts, like the example shown below.
-However tags can move across images in a given container registry, making it hard to track what code is deployed.
+However, tags can move across images in a given container registry, making it hard to track what code is deployed.

 Generated build and container registry environment variables